joshuaakanetuk/joshuaakanetuk/README.md

 ### Hi there 👋

-🔭 I’m currently finishing up on v.1 of ✨`Client`, a freelancer/digital agency dashboard \
+🔭 I’m currently starting v.1 of ✨`Atomic`, a have-done lifelogging application. \
 🌱 I’m currently learning Data Structures \
 📫 How to reach me: joshuaakanetuk@gmail.com \
 😄 Pronouns: he/they